 Maximum transmitter output: 100 watts.

-All contacts should be CW to CW, using a straight key (exceptions for disabled operators who cannot use a straight key).
+All contacts must be CW-to-CW, using a straight key (with exceptions for disabled operators who cannot use a straight key).

 RST / Location / Name / Key / Transmitter / Power

-We recommend exchanging meaningful RST, not automatic “599”.
+We recommend exchanging meaningful RST, rather than an automatic “599”.

 As of December 2021, SKN is an informal event, in which operators can score their own performance based on the number of complete two-way contacts.
 There are no certificates awarded.